CUBRID/cubrid-manual/en/sql/transaction.rst

 A mechanism called lock escalation is used to limit the number of locks being managed.
 If a transaction has more than a certain number of locks (a number which can be changed by the **lock_escalation** system parameter), the system begins to require locks at the next higher level of granularity.
 This escalates the locks to a coarser level of granularity.
 CUBRID performs lock escalation when no transactions have a higher level of granularity in order to avoid a deadlock caused by lock conversion.

+.. _lock-mode:

 Lock Mode Types And Compatibility
 ---------------------------------

 CUBRID determines the lock mode depending on the type of operation to be performed by the transaction, and determines whether or not to share the lock depending on the mode of the lock preoccupied by another transaction.
 Such decisions concerning the lock are made by the system automatically.
 Manual assignment by the user is not allowed.
 To check the lock information of CUBRID, use the **cubrid lockdb** *db_name* command.
-For details, see `Checking Lock Status <#admin_admin_db_lock_htm>`_.
+For details, see :ref:`lockdb`.

 *   **Shared lock (shared lock, S_LOCK)**
     : This lock is obtained before the read operation is executed on the object.
 It can be obtained by multiple transactions for the same object.